 Charter Carrier Exception.
-A medical certificate (as defined in 49 CFR 391.43) is not required of a charter carrier driver if the carrier is engaged in intrastate transportation and the driver has a valid Minnesota commercial driver's license with a school bus endorsement.
+Currently, a medical examiner's certificate (as defined in 49 CFR 391.43) is not required of a charter carrier driver if the carrier is engaged in intrastate transportation and the driver has a valid Minnesota commercial driver's license with a school bus endorsement.